Land use, development and planning policy research

 Authority’s Monitoring Report (AMR)

-The Bristol Development Monitoring Report (pdf, 5.7MB) (opens new window) is the Local Planning Authority’s Monitoring Report (AMR).
+The Bristol Development Monitoring Report (pdf, 4.1MB) (opens new window) is the Local Planning Authority’s Monitoring Report (AMR).

 The AMR supports the Bristol Local Plan and is an important element in providing the comprehensive, robust and credible evidence base, which is required to support the development of sound policies.

-This is the fifth Bristol Development Monitoring Report to be produced following the publication of The Town and Country Planning (Local Planning) (England) Regulations 2012 (regulation 34).
+This is the sixth Bristol Development Monitoring Report to be produced following the publication of The Town and Country Planning (Local Planning) (England) Regulations 2012 (regulation 34).

 Local Planning Authorities are required to make this information available at least annually.
 The AMR reports on: